Dependability: Threats

-It is important to note that Failures are recorded at the system boundary.
+Failures are recorded at the system boundary.
 They are basically Errors that have propagated to the system boundary and have become observable.

 Faults, Errors and Failures operate according to a mechanism.
 This mechanism is sometimes known as a Fault-Error-Failure chain.
 As a general rule a fault, when activated, can lead to an error (which is an invalid state) and the invalid state generated by an error may lead to another error or a failure (which is an observable deviation from the specified behavior at the system boundary).

 Once a fault is activated an error is created.
 An error may act in the same way as a fault in that it can create further error conditions, therefore an error may propagate multiple times within a system boundary without causing an observable failure.
 If an error propagates outside the system boundary a failure is said to occur.
 A failure is basically the point at which it can be said that a service is failing to meet its specification.
 Since the output data from one service may be fed into another, a failure in one service may propagate into another service as a fault so a chain can be formed of the form: Fault leading to Error leading to Failure leading to Error, etc.